ApertureLeatherworks/aperture-leatherworks/index.markdown

 # Welcome to Aperture Leatherworks
 **Exclusively Handmade in England**

-At Aperture Leatherworks, we pride ourselves on creating high-quality leather products crafted by hand in England.
-Each item is made with precision and care, ensuring both durability and beauty.
+At Aperture Leatherworks, we take pride in crafting high-quality leather goods by hand, right here in England.
+Each product is made with the finest leather, designed for style and durability.

-## Our Story
-Our journey started with a passion for craftsmanship and the art of leatherworking.
-Every product we create tells a story of dedication to quality and design.

 [Explore our products](./products)